 This begs the question, how exactly are Human Trafficking and the ‘Big Game’ connected?

 According to Purchased Las Vegas director, Brittany Payne, it’s not so much about the ‘Big Game’ as it is about a big event.

 “Sex traffickers are attracted to any event or location where they have an opportunity to make money,” said Payne.
 “Traffickers will be both trafficking their victims to Super Bowl attendees and visitors, as well as looking for vulnerable people to be their future victims.”

-An NCOSE 2018 study shared their findings that the Super Bowl, or any large event which provides a significant concentration of people, is a desirable location for a trafficker to bring their victims for commercial sexual exploitation.
+A 2018 NCOSE study shared their findings that the Super Bowl, or any large event which provides a significant concentration of people, is a desirable location for a trafficker to bring victims for commercial sexual exploitation.